-India was able to complete this until 2013 when the Ministry of Statistics and Programme Implementation (MOSPI) completed the survey and released the report in 2014 and released the satellite accounts of the non-profit institutions (NPIs) in the country.
-India Report indicated there are 3.17 million non-profit institutions that involve as many as 19.2 million people, many of whom work on a voluntary basis (source: MOSPI report).
-This is equivalent to 2.7 million paid employees and 3.4 million full- time volunteers, a total of 6.1 million which is a noteworthy number in India as 50 % of them are sole breadwinners.
+India was able to complete this until 2013 when the Ministry of Statistics and Programme Implementation (MOSPI) completed the survey and released the report in 2014, as well as the satellite accounts of the non-profit institutions (NPIs) in the country.
+India Report indicated there are 3.17 million non-profit institutions that involve as many as 19.2 million people, many of whom work voluntarily (source: MOSPI report).
+This is equivalent to 2.7 million paid employees and 3.4 million full-time volunteers, a total of 6.1 million, which is a noteworthy number in India as 50 per cent of them are sole breadwinners.

-The COVID pandemic in 2020 led to the large migrant population being stranded in several parts of the country.
+The COVID pandemic in 2020 led to a large migrant population being stranded in several parts of the country.
 Civil society organisations provided relief and humanitarian support to millions of migrants.
-From sending food supplies via community kitchens, organizing medical aid and making travel arrangements so that migrants can return home safely, civil society handled it all.
-Several organizations organised medical camps, supplied oxygen cylinders and concentrators to those in need.
-In some cases organizations also transported patients to hospitals and even volunteered to perform the last rites and this was acknowledged across the nation by respective state governments, nodal agencies such as NITI Aayog, etc which sought collaboration.
+From sending food supplies via community kitchens to organising medical aid and making travel arrangements so that migrants could return home safely, civil society handled it all.
+Several organisations organised medical camps and supplied oxygen cylinders and concentrators to those in need.
+In some cases, organisations also transported patients to hospitals and even volunteered to perform the last rites, and this was acknowledged across the nation by respective state governments, nodal agencies such as NITI Aayog, etc., which sought collaboration.

 Over the last 75 years, civil society has earned its place as one of the largest humanitarian forces in India.
-The sector has contributed significantly to education, health, livelihoods, skill development, disability, women's development, arts and culture.
-This study analyses the contribution of the sector to determine the reach, role and positive value to society and under-served communities.
+The sector has contributed significantly to education, health, livelihoods, skill development, disability, women's development, arts, and culture.
+This study analyses the contribution of the sector to determine its reach, role, and positive value to society and underserved communities.

-The international classification of non-profit Institutions called the ICNPO classification adopted by the UN has been used.
+The international classification of non-profit Institutions, called the ICNPO classification, adopted by the UN, has been used.
 It is also called the UN classification.

-The research points towards increasing the potential for civil society organisations getting positive outcomes on all Sustainable Development Goals (SDG's) working in partnership with governments by 2030.
+The research points towards increasing the potential for civil society organisations to get positive outcomes on all Sustainable Development Goals (SDGs) by working in partnership with governments by 2030.

-The research also indicates that many civil society organisations worked in all fields of education from early childhood education, primary education and secondary education, teacher training etc. Their contribution to nation building of the next generation is critical and commendable.
+The research also indicates that many civil society organisations worked in all fields of education, from early childhood education, primary education, secondary education, teacher training, etc. Their contribution to nation building of the next generation is critical and commendable.